0reldev/wild-project/README.md

 ## Educational exercice from Wild Code School

-This is an exercice to learn how to work with other collaborators on a project with Git.
+This is an exercise to learn how to work with other collaborators on a project with Git.